 Do cats dream?
-Most pet parents will swear that their cats definitely do.
+Most pet parents will swear that their cats do.
 They have seen their pets’ paws twitching while they sleep, so what else could it be if not a dream?

-Strong evidence suggests that cats might experience dreams.
+Strong evidence indicates that cats experience dreams

 Cats, on the other hand, can’t talk to tell us anything.
 Fortunately, we can examine what happens to us during our dreams and then see whether it happens to cats and other animals who can’t talk.